DashBookProject/Plotly-Dash/Bonus-Content/Components/buttons.md

 ## Dash Bootstrap dbc.Button

-Rather than customizing the style with css, this app uses a button from the `Dash-bootstrap-components` library.
+Rather than customizing the style with css, this app uses a button from the `dash-bootstrap-components` library.
 You will see that the buttons are styled with fonts, colors and other design features of the Bootstrap theme.

 Bootstrap uses a subset of all colors to create a smaller color palette for generating color schemes.
 They these colors